Hateful Things

-Hateful Things is a section of The Pillow Book by Sei Shōnagon, a Japanese author and courtier of the Middle Heian period around 1000 AD.
+Hateful Things (にくきもの, Nikuki mono), also known as Infuriating Things, is a section of The Pillow Book by Sei Shōnagon, a Japanese author and courtier of the Middle Heian period around 1000 AD.

 Form

 Hateful Things was written in the form of a list of the author's dislikes.
 This short essay is an example of her preference for a list-based style of writing.
 She lists her hates within topics such as etiquette, women, men, and society.
 Sei slowly begins by explaining some habits she feels are intolerable that are practiced by others.
 She uses a comical sense in some of her points giving it a twist to what a simple list can be.
 At the end of the short essay we can understand that everything bothers her.
 The author uses hyperbole to illustrate her hates.
 Shonagon's tone throughout her listing is frank and critical.
 She writes openly about sensitive subjects: for example, one of her topics is the boorish behavior of men having affairs.
 She starts by stating the issue, then illustrates with an example of the issue.